fieldtrip/website/tutorial/spike.md

 ### Reading in spike data

-Make sure you run **[ft_defaults](https://github.com/fieldtrip/fieldtrip/blob/release/ft_defaults.m)** after having added the main FieldTrip path (e.g. addpath('path_to_fieldtrip')), ensuring that the required functions are in your MATLAB path.
+Make sure you run **[ft_defaults](https://github.com/fieldtrip/fieldtrip/blob/release/ft_defaults.m)** after having added the main FieldTrip path (e.g., addpath('path_to_fieldtrip')), ensuring that the required functions are in your MATLAB path.
 For spike analysis there is spike toolbox that is located in fieldtrip/contrib/spike.

 Spike data can be read out using the function **[ft_read_spike](https://github.com/fieldtrip/fieldtrip/blob/release/fileio/ft_read_spike.m)**.
 At the time of writing this tutorial the supported formats are neurosim, mclust t files, neuralynx (nse, nst, ntt, nts) and plexon (nex and plx) files..